Valerie-Irungu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x hello adds execution permission to the owner, group owner and other users to the file hello chmod 007 hello adds execution permission to others only chmod 753 hello sets the mode of the file hello
+chmod a+x hello adds execution permission to the owner, group owner and other users to the file hello chmod 007 hello adds execution permission to others only chmod 753 hello sets the mode of the file hello chmod --refence=olleh hello sets mode of the hello file same as that of olleh's